jakemeltzer333/Back-To-The-Future-Trivia/README.md

   ended it, and eventually just decided that instead of having the HTML for my title page in my index.html file,  I had to generate my entire game in the DOM to make it work more easily.
-Instead of clearing the screen at the end, I finally came to the conclusion to use 'location.reload' and as soon as I did that and it worked, it got frustrated because I spent so much time trying to figure out other solutions that weren't working.
+Instead of clearing the screen at the end, I finally came to the conclusion (with some advice) to use 'location.reload' and as soon as I did that and it worked, I got frustrated because I had spent so much time trying to figure out other solutions that weren't working.
 To find the solution was really that simple was humbling to be sure.

 ## The Making of Back To The Future Trivia